chef-boneyard/chef-rfc/new/rfcXXX-policyfile-endpoint.md

   list of active policies and revisions.
 * An actor must have `Update` permission to set the active revision for a given `policy_name` to a specific revision via `POST /policy_groups/:policy_group_name/policies/:policy_name`
+* An actor must have `Update` permission to set the active revision for a given `policy_name` to a specific revision via the promotion API.
+* An actor must have `Update` permission to modify the promotion policy for a given `policy_group`.
 * An actor must have `Read` permission on a specific `policy_group` and `List` permission on the `nodes` container to list nodes in a policy group via `GET /policy_groups/:policy_group_name/nodes`